 - Evaluates the work of the auditor’s office, including whether the office is functioning as intended."

 To access older reports, please visit the City of Eugene Archive Center.

 - Civilian Review Board Annual Report 2020

 Interested in serving on the CRB?

-The Civilian Review Board accepts applications between January and March each year.
+The City of Eugene typically opens their boards and commissions recruitment period in January each year.
 Applicants are evaluated by a community panel that makes recommendations to City Council.
 City Council is responsible for appointing members who typically serve three-year terms.
 It requires about 5-10 hours per month including time for materials review and meeting participation.
-If you are interested in being notified when the annual recruitment period opens, please complete this form.
-See the City of Eugene Boards and Commissions page for more information.
+If you are interested in being notified when the next recruitment period opens, please visit the City's Boards and Commission page.

-In late March, the Mayor will appoint a committee to review all the received applications and make recommendations for filling the positions to City Council.
+In February, the Mayor will appoint a committee to review all the received applications and make recommendations for filling the positions to City Council.

 City Council will make the final appointments in June.

 The Independent Police Auditor (IPA) acts as a liaison and staff support for the Civilian Review Board.
 If you have any questions pertaining to the CRB, please connect with IPA staff.